xmos/lib_audio_dsp/doc/programming_guide/c_control_api.rst

 C CONTROL API
 #############

 The DSP stages can be controlled by passing the relevant control structure to the stage.
+The control structures for each stage are outlined below.

 .. include:: gen/control_gen.common.inc